What Was The Impact Of Vincent Van Gogh On The Art World?

 Vincent Van Gogh

-It is like Van Gogh knew that his artwork may not be appreciated during his lifetime but would be appreciated after he died.
+It is like Van Gogh knew that his artwork might not be appreciated during his lifetime but would be appreciated after he died.

 In 1905, van Gogh influenced the Expressionism movement in Germany and Austrian and the Fauvism Art Movement in France.
 Van Gogh’s colorful yet emotionally charged paintings gave these artists the inspiration they needed.